Apink: 2021–2024: 10th anniversary, Naeun's departure, new sub-unit and contract renewals

 To celebrate their 10th anniversary, Apink released the new digital single "Thank You" on April 19, 2021.
 On April 29, 2021, Play M Entertainment announced that member Naeun decided to not renew her contract with the company, while the other five members renewed with the agency.
 Despite the change of agency, the company assured fans that Apink would remain a six-member group.
 In December, IST Entertainment announced that Apink would make their comeback in February 2022.
 On February 14, 2022, Apink released their fourth studio album Horn, as well as the lead single "Dilemma".

 On April 8, 2022, it was reported that Naeun would be withdrawing from the group due to difficulty balancing work as both an actress and idol.
 This was later confirmed by IST Entertainment via the group's fancafe.
 On April 19, Apink released a new digital single titled "I Want You To Be Happy" to celebrate their 11th anniversary.
 In June, IST Entertainment announced that Chorong and Bomi will be forming Apink's new sub-unit called "ChoBom", and will be releasing their first single album Copycat on July 12.

 On March 14, 2023, confirmed the release of Apink's 10th mini album SELF, which was released on April 5.
 On April 28, IST Entertainment announced that all the members, except Eunji, did not renew their contracts with the company but team activities will be maintained.
-On that same day, it was also announced that Chorong, Bomi, Namjoo and Hayoung signed with Choi Creative Lab.On December 11, 2023, the group released christmas carol song "Pink Christmas".
+On that same day, it was also announced that Chorong, Bomi, Namjoo and Hayoung signed with Choi Creative Lab.
+On December 11, 2023, the group released christmas carol song "Pink Christmas".

 Apink held their seventh concert "Pink Christmas" at the KBS Arena in Gangseo-gu, Seoul on December 21 and 22, 2024.The group's performance at the 2025 Taipei New Year's Eve Party on December 31.

 2025–present: New management

 On April 19, 2025, Apink released digital single "Tap Clap" to commemorate the group's 14th anniversary.

-In July 2025, Chorong, Bomi, Namjoo and Hayoung signed With Us Entertainment and the group's future activities will also managed by the agency.In November 2025, it was announced that the group's new album will release sometime in January 2026 to celebrate their 15th anniversary debut.
+In July 2025, Chorong, Bomi, Namjoo, and Hayoung signed With Us Entertainment and the group's future activities will also managed by the agency.
+In November 2025, it was announced that the group's new album will release sometime in January 2026 to celebrate their 15th anniversary debut.
+In December 2025, it was revealed to be their 11th EP Re: Love, which was released on January 5, 2026.